linrunner/tlp-doc/support/troubleshooting.rst

 When all else fails, try to:

-* Upgrade the Linux kernel to the latest version, e.g. use mainline kernel (Ubuntu) or backports (Debian) or the equivalent for your distribution or compile the kernel yourself
+* Upgrade the Linux kernel to the latest version, e.g. use HWE kernel (Ubuntu) or backports (Debian) or the equivalent for your distribution or compile the kernel yourself
 * Update BIOS/UEFI for your laptop
 * Update firmware for the causing device (if possible)